-Is the CRM system up-to-date and referenced as the template for funnel management?
+- Is the CRM system up-to-date and referenced as the guidepost for funnel management?

-Is a confident/accurate sales forecast referenced and understood by all? (no snickering or eye rolls?)
+- Is a confident/accurate sales forecast referenced and understood by all? (no snickering or eye rolls?)

-Is it evident that routine individual coaching and support is being conducted in between sales meetings?
+- Is it evident that routine individual coaching and support are being conducted in between sales meetings?
 Are numerous “surprises” popping up in the sales meeting?

-Are rambling descriptions of problems or off-agenda items quickly set aside for follow-up discussions later, or do meetings digress into sidebar and unrelated topics?
+- Are rambling descriptions of problems or off-agenda items quickly set aside for follow-up discussions later, or do meetings digress into sidebar and unrelated topics?

 A routinely scheduled sales meeting reveals a lot about the maturity and mastery of the sales leader, his/her sales pipeline management skills, and the overall strategic leadership of the organization.